aurelio-ribeiro/hello-world/README.md

 # hello-world

+Hello everyone,

-This is my first repository
+This is my first commit on GitHub.
+I'm using the tutorial to learn how the tool works.